nozacat/Python-Class/README.md

 # My favorite food
-print("My favorite is everything.
-I love all types of food, but my favorite is sushi and mastova and moshgurunj😋. ")
+My favorite is everything.
+I love all types of food, but my favorite is sushi and mastova and moshgurunj😋.